-- In 1809, the bank was renamed as the Bank of Bengal after the issuance of the royal charter.
+- In 1809, the bank was renamed as the Bank of Bengal after the royal charter issuance.

 - The combination of these three banks was together regarded as the presidency banks.

-- These banks got exclusive rights for issuance of currency trough the nation which was then taken over by the government of India in the period of 1861.
+- These banks got exclusive rights for issuance of currency through the nation, which was then taken over by India’s government in the period of 1861.

 - In 1921, the three banks were brought in together and merged.
 It got renamed the Imperial bank of India.

-- As time went by and with progress in the banking business, the Imperial bank of India transformed into the largest commercial enterprise and entity throughout the nation.
+- As time went by and with progress in the banking business, India’s Imperial bank transformed into the largest commercial enterprise and entity throughout the nation.

-- During the period of 1955, the government of India and the reserve bank of India took the joint ownership of the Imperial bank of India.
+- During the period of 1955, India’s government and the reserve bank of India took the joint ownership of the Imperial bank of India.